 Steps To Take If Your Identity Is Stolen

-Identity theft affects over 17 million people every year reports the Bureau of Justice Statistics.
-While you hope it doesn't happen to you, these steps can help you take action if you are an identity theft victim.
+Identity theft affects over 17 million people every year, according to the Bureau of Justice Statistics.
+While you hope it doesn't happen to you, these steps can help you take action if you become an identity theft victim.

 Take action immediately.

-As soon as you think your identity is stolen, take action.
-The situation will only get worse if you wait to correct it.
+As soon as you suspect your identity has been stolen, act right away.
+The situation will only get harder to resolve if you wait.

 Create a log.